ROKOLYT/ChaosProject/README.md

 This bot is intended for educational purposes only.
 Use at your own risk.
 We do not take responsibility for any consequences resulting from the use of this bot.
 Always abide by the terms of service and rules set forth by the game developers.
 # Contributing

 Contributions are welcome!
-If you have any suggestions, improvements, or feature requests, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any suggestions, improvements, or feature requests.
 # License

 This project is licensed under the MIT License.